The full list

 LP - L'albero della pazzia (Polydor 2448 082 - 1979)

-A singer-songwriter from Rome, whose one and only album includes interesting arrangements.
+An artist from Rome, whose one and only album includes interesting arrangements though it is not so different from other singer-songwriters' works.
 He's had a long career later as actor, teacher, composer and many other things.
+The album has been reissued on CD in 2010 by Universal as part of the Progressive Italia - Gli anni '70 vol.7 box set.

 Discography: